Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ![alt text](images/defense.PNG)

 - Some people fall prey to defense mechanisms to such an extent that they must constantly direct a large amount of psychic energy toward hiding and rechanneling unacceptable impulses.
 When this occurs, everyday living becomes difficult.
 In such cases, the result is a mental disorder produced by anxiety—what Freud called `neurosis`.
-- **Neo-Freudian psychoanalysts** Psychoanalysts who were trained in traditional Freudian theory but who later rejected some of its major points.
+- **Neo-Freudian psychoanalysts** Psychoanalysts who were trained in traditional Freudian theory but who later rejected some of its major points.
-- Freud generated an important method of treating psychological disturbances called `psychoanalysis`.
+- Freud generated an important method of treating psychological disturbances called `psychoanalysis`.

 -  **JUNG’S COLLECTIVE UNCONSCIOUS** Carl Jung (pronounced “yoong”), one of the most influential neo-Freudians, rejected Freud’s view of the primary importance of unconscious sexual urges.
 Instead, he looked at the primitive urges of the unconscious more positively and argued that they represented a more general and positive life force.
 - **Collective unconscious** According to Jung, a common set of ideas, feelings, images, and symbols that we inherit from our ancestors, the whole human race, and even animal ancestors from the distant past.
-- **Archetypes** According to Jung, universal symbolic representations of a particular person, object, or experience. (such as good and evil).Like a `mother archetype`, which contains reflections of our ancestors’ relationships with mother figures, is suggested by the prevalence of mothers in art, religion, literature, and mythology.Personality types derived from Jung’s personality approach form the basis for the `Myers-Briggs personality test`.
+- **Archetypes** According to Jung, universal symbolic representations of a particular person, object, or experience. (such as good and evil).Like a `mother archetype`, which contains reflections of our ancestors’ relationships with mother figures, is suggested by the prevalence of mothers in art, religion, literature, and mythology.Personality types derived from Jung’s personality approach form the basis for the `Myers-Briggs personality test`.
 - `Page 500` Other Neo-freudians.
 Karen horney sometimes called the first female psychologist,She suggested that personality develops in context of social relationships especially with parents.. and Alfred adler says primary human motivation is striving for superiority.
 #### Thoughts
 ---